atomix/atomix.github.io/docs/latest/user-manual/primitives/anti-patterns.md

 Many distributed applications rely on distributed locking for controlling concurrent access to a shared resource.
 But locks are extremely costly.
 They require significant amounts of coordination.
 Instead, consider whether the same level of access control can be used to elect a longer running leader through which changes can be proxied via the `ClusterCommunicationService`.

-The `DistributedLock` primitive provides a pessimistic lock, but optimistic locking - e.g. in a `ConsistentMap#replace` call - can be just as problematic for scalability.
+The `DistributedLock` primitive provides a pessimistic lock, but optimistic locking - e.g. in a `AtomicMap#replace` call - can be just as problematic for scalability.
 Optimistic locking can result in a significant increase in network traffic at times of high contention.
 Consider falling back to a pessimistic lock when an optimistic lock fails, or better yet build a primitive that avoids distributed locks altogether.

-It's also important to note that the optimistic locking rule applies also to `ConsistentMap#compute` and similar methods.
+It's also important to note that the optimistic locking rule applies also to `AtomicMap#compute` and similar methods.
 These methods use optimistic locking internally to ensure a map is updated atomically after applying the compute function locally.
-Sometimes compute methods can be avoided with more complex data structures like a `ConsistentMultimap`.
+Sometimes compute methods can be avoided with more complex data structures like a `AtomicMultimap`.

 ## Never poll primitives